ministryofjustice/moj-fastapi-template/README.md

 - [Testing](./tests/README.md)

+This API was built and maintained by the [Civil Legal Advice team](mailto:civil-legal-advice@digital.justice.gov.uk).

-If you need any further help using this skeleton please feel free to reach out to [Ben Millar](mailto:ben.millar@digital.justice.gov.uk).
+If you need any further help using this skeleton please feel free to reach out to us in the [#laa-cla-dev](https://moj.enterprise.slack.com/archives/CFUESB43G) Slack channel.

 ## Running the API
 It is recommended to use Docker to run the app and database.